 Conversely, the Bronx has a violent crime rate over 250% higher than Queens.
 The Bronx has a violent crime rate over 250% higher than Queens.

-Queens has significantly lower property crime rates than Manhattan and the Bronx.
-Brooklyn is only slightly higher in comparison.
+Queens has significantly lower property crime rates than Manhattan and the Bronx, while Brooklyn’s is slightly higher.
 However, people consider Staten Island the safest borough despite its five times smaller population than Queens.

 Borough |